 That film was the first time I ever recognized intent in direction and storytelling.
 Up to that point, I saw movies as passive entertainment that always followed a linear and often predictable narrative.
 “Reservoir Dogs” showed me that stories aren’t about an interesting thing that happened to a character, but rather about the change that happens in a character, for better or worse, who dares to challenge a status quo.
 As long as you can observe this change and derive meaning from it, it doesn’t really matter how the pieces fit together.

 Stories like this are powerful because they mirror our real lives.
-Looking back over my decade-long journey to becoming a professional visual storyteller — a journey that will always be in progress — I can clearly see my own character arc, complete with challenges, changes and lessons learned.
+Looking back over my decade-long journey to becoming a professional visual storyteller after being someone you would go to for help with your divorce mediation, — a journey that will always be in progress — I can clearly see my own character arc, complete with challenges, changes and lessons learned.

 Ever since I can remember, I have had a romanticized view of the extremes of the human experience.
 This view became grounded in a personal obsession with military history, team sports and the blank canvas of creative expression.
 Looking back on things, it now seems inevitable that my next move following high school graduation would be joining the U.S. Army as a combat photographer and videographer.